car12lin12/keylogger_detector/README.md

-- A Windows keylogger detector that will check if a possible keylogging related process is running on your computer.
+- A Windows keylogger detector written in python that will check if a possible keylogging related process is running on your computer.
 It will notify you if a process is suspected of keylogging and will offer you the choice to kill that process.
 - This can be experimented with the keylogger repository, that must be turned into an executable.